Maryport: Modern times

 During the early years of the 20th century, trade in the docks remained steady but was badly affected by the 1926 General Strike.
 Then, in 1927, a new deep-water dock was opened in Workington.
 Previously, the Workington Iron and Steel works had imported much of their raw material through Maryport but all of this trade was immediately transferred to the new facility.
 The local Solway Blast Furnaces also closed.

 Maryport became a ghost town.
 The government declared West Cumberland a ‘Special Area' but, by 1933, 57.3% of the town's insured workforce was unemployed.
 1,684 men were out of work.
 Maryport was “for the most part, living on public funds”.
 In 1936 twenty unemployed men marched from Maryport to join the Jarrow Crusade to London.
 Known as the Maryport Marchers, they were joined by two marchers from Cleator Moor and two marchers from Frizington.
 The Maryport Marchers Council organised this.

 Despite a minor boom during the Second World War, when coal from North East England was diverted to the port, Maryport never recovered.
 The docks were closed to cargo ships in the 1960s.
-The last deep pit in the area, at Risehow, closed in 1966 and open-cast mining ended in 2000.
+The last deep pit in the area, at Risehow, closed in 1966.

 Today, after a series of major regeneration projects such as the yacht marina in the local harbour, prospects for the town are starting to look better.
 It is expected that tourism will play a major role in the future of the town.

 In October 2018, it was announced that the Netherhall School community swimming pool was to close.

 Maryport Lighthouse

 The town has a small lighthouse, formerly run by Trinity House, the general lighthouse authority for England.
 It is a Grade II listed building.

+A new lighthouse was built at the end of the pier in 1996.
 In 2010 Trinity House transferred responsibility for the new light to the Maryport Harbour Authority.
 The old lighthouse was restored and repainted in 2017 as part of a government-funded initiative for the refurbishment of seaside towns.

 Governance

-The town is part of the parliamentary constituency of Workington.
-In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election The Labour Party has won the seat in the constituency in every general election since 1979.The Conservative Party has only been elected once in Workington since World War II, at the 1976 by-election.
-The town historically has been a Labour supporting area.

-Before Brexit, it was in the North West England European Parliamentary Constituency.